Javedom/experimental_Machine_Learning_Breast-Cancer-Diagnosis-Classifier/Readme.md

 3. **breast_cancer_model.pkl**:
    - Saved model file with all components needed for prediction
-   - Can be loaded for future use without retraining
+   - Automatically used for future predictions unless --force-train is specified

 4. **Visualization files**:
    - `confusion_matrix.png`: Visual representation of classification performance